jineshshah101/Python-Fundamentals/README.md

-# Learning all the Fundamental Skills Required To Learn For Python.
+# Learning All Fundamental Skills Required For Python.